Best Air Purifiers

 Blueair Classic 205

-Much like the endless amount of elite air purifiers in the world, the Blueair Classic 205 sports a HEPA filter that promises to capture up to 99.97 percent of airborne particles in the air.
+Much like the endless amount of elite products in the world, the Blueair Classic 205 sports a HEPA filter that promises to capture up to 99.97 percent of airborne particles.

 Not only can this be operated via the Blueair Friend app, it is also compatible with Amazon Alexa for even further convenience.
 Past this, there are three different fan speeds.